Manchester City F.C. supporters: Fan songs and chants

 Another song frequently sung is "We're Not Really Here".
 The true and correct origin of the song is due to a City fan from the Prestwich & Whitefield supporters branch who died on a trip to Amsterdam in the early 90s.
 The branch, led by City fan Don Price sung this song about their friend in their local pub, The Forresters Arms.
 The full version goes "if you're drunk you will die if you don't drink you will die so it's better to be drunk than be sober when you die...just like the fans of the invisible man...we're not really here."
 The song then took off on a pre-season trip to Ireland in 1996 and was sung firstly at away games then at home games since that time.

 City also regularly sing "We never win at home and we never win away", a song that mainly reflects the club's reputation for dramatic failure and inconsistent performance, the gallows humour of the fans and their suffering and perseverance following the team, but also an ironic comment on the success the club has recently experienced.

 Another chant sometimes sung to the tune of the 1920s classic Kum Ba Yah, "Sheikh Mansour m’lord, Sheikh Mansour, oh lord, Sheikh Mansour", a reference to Sheikh Mansour bin Zayed Al Nahyan, Manchester City's owner, who is credited with investing heavily in the club and the rise of the club's success.

+During the 2022/23 season, more chants were created such as 'I'll Follow You Everywhere' in the tune of Fleetwood Mac's Everywhere that firstly chanted during their fifth round match against Bristol City F.C. during FA Cup and a chant about their goalkeeper, Ederson and their set their defenders being the 'best defence in Europe' in the tune of Snap's Rhythm Is A Dancer.